Simpson-Computer-Technologies-Research/APC9-10/README.md

 <h3>Project Must Include</h3>

+- Minimum of 1 Database
-- Minimum of 3 Headers
+- Minimum of 2 Queries
-- Minimum of 4 Paragraphs
+- Minimum of 2 Updates
-- Minimum of 1 Image
+- Minimum of 4 Insertions

 # License